 |“Branded” CNY goodies||Estimated price|

 … And that’s assuming you only get 1 bottle per item, which means only your guests get to feast.
-Do note that prices are an estimate because the most of the 2019 prices are not released yet.
+The prices are correct at the time of writing, but may vary slightly depending on when you order your goodies.

 Please don’t come after me if your favourite brands are not in here.
 This table is meant as a guide, and not the gospel truth.